aswingt65/Python-Programs/README.md

 <b>47.
 Maximum sum increasing subsequence</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Maximum_sum_increasing_subsequence.py)
 <p> Given an array of n positive integers.
 Find the sum of the maximum sum subsequence of the given array such that the integers in the subsequence are sorted in strictly increasing order i.e. a strictly increasing subsequence. </p>

+<b>48.
+Palindromic Partitioning</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Palindromic_Partitioning.py)
+<p> Given a string str, a partitioning of the string is a palindrome partitioning if every sub-string of the partition is a palindrome.
+Determine the fewest cuts needed for palindrome partitioning of the given string.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>